justinvalli/PortOp_Analyst_Rating/README.md

 ![Intro Image](read_me_images/random_forest.png)

-Exploring Trends Over Time:

-Understanding Price Movements: Time series plots show how the prices of key variables (GLD, VNQ, USO, TSLA, AAPL, AGG, JNK) change over the given time period (as indicated by the "Date" on the x-axis).
+We utilize time series plots to show how the prices of the independent variables (GLD, VNQ, USO, TSLA, AAPL, AGG, JNK) change over the given time period.
+We noticed some interesting trends:
-Identifying Trends: By observing the trajectory of the lines, you can identify trends such as upward or downward movement, stability, or periods of volatility.
-Detecting Seasonality:

-Recurring Patterns: Time series plots can reveal recurring patterns or seasonality in the data.
-These patterns may correspond to certain times of the year or economic cycles.
-Identifying Anomalies and Outliers:

-Unusual Movements: Sudden spikes or drops in the plot can indicate anomalies or outliers.
-These may be caused by significant events affecting the market.
-Understanding Volatility:

-Fluctuations: The degree of movement in the plot indicates the volatility of the variable's price.
-Wide fluctuations suggest higher volatility, while steadier movements suggest stability.
-Impact of External Factors:

-News and Events: Time series plots can show how external events, such as economic announcements or major news, impact the prices of the key variables.
-Long-term and Short-term Analysis:

-Observing Long-term Trends: By analyzing the entire time range, you can spot long-term trends, enabling you to make informed investment decisions.
-Zooming into Short-term Movements: You can also zoom into shorter time periods to analyze short-term movements and make tactical decisions.
+( 1 ) Gold as a safe haven - The upward trend in Gold during periods of market turbulence suggests that investors turned to gold during uncertain times and sudden spikes related to geopolitical events or economic instability
+( 2 ) Fluctuations in Oil market dynamics related to OPEC decisions, geopolitical tensions, and economic growth affecting oil prices - energy market conditions
+( 3 ) TSLA and APPL trends can provide insight into the technology sector's overall health, indicating robust consumer demand

 ```
 # Define the time variables